As a child, I could read and understand English perfectly when I heard it, but I couldn’t speak it.

 When it comes to online courses, Alison is a trustworthy name.
 They have a free course called “Introduction to Conversational English – Revised” that you might find particularly useful.

 It’s very good for beginners and those traveling to an English-speaking place for the first time.
 You’ll learn what to say to someone when you meet them and pick up some techniques that’ll help you express yourself with confidence.

 Moreover, you can complete the course within two hours and even get a certificate that you can add to your CV as proof of your English-speaking skills.

 So in short, if you want to use and speak the language well, you need to focus on the communicative aspects of it by picking up useful vocabulary and phrases to use in daily conversations.

 Patiently listen when people speak, and soon you’ll understand how sentence structure and the flow of the language work.
-And, make it a point to apply what you’ve learned by speaking.
+And, make it a point to apply what you’ve learned by speaking English whenever you can.

 With daily practice, conversing in English will come naturally to you!

 Archita Mittra is a freelance writer, journalist, editor and educator.
 Feel free to check out her blog or contact her for freelancing/educational inquiries.